dillingerlab/dillingerlabs.tech/_posts/2022-03-29-unix-programming-interface.md

 | --- | subtract 1 to semaphore - BLOCKED |
 | add 1 to semaphore | subtract 1 to semaphore - UNBLOCKED |
 | subtract 1 to semaphore - BLOCKED | --- |
+- `OOMKiller` never heard of the low level implementation; cool